 Craft a transgender-inclusive nondiscrimination policy.
 Shifting the culture of an organization takes time.
 Crafting a transgender-inclusive nondiscrimination policy can help clarify how your organization supports transgender people, and ensure that there’s a way to respond to those who aren’t supportive.

 Call your elected officials.
 Call your elected local, state, and federal officials to thank them when they do support transgender rights and to provide important criticism when they don’t.
 Visit Make Your Voice Heard for more information.

-Work to pass laws in your city or state, and on the federal level, that outlaw discrimination in employment, housing, public accommodations, and education based on gender identity/expression.
+Work to pass laws in your city or state, and on the federal level, that outlaw discrimination in employment, housing, public accommodations (public spaces like stores and parks), and education based on gender identity/expression.
 This could be as simple as calling your elected officials, or as involved as a letter-writing campaign or collecting signatures for a ballot measure.

 Change the curriculum of medical, health, crisis response and social work programs, or bring in trainers, to teach these providers about transgender people and how to treat transgender people with respect and professionalism.
 Include information about the rejection, discrimination and violence that transgender people face and how to provide services and support to transgender clients.

 Work with schools to make them safe for transgender students by implementing all the recommendations in our Model School District Policy on Transgender and Gender Non-Conforming Students.